the-technat/banana-bread/README.md

 If you want to use this, go ahead, there's some configuration required.

-1. Get your AWS account ID and replace mine with it in `aws-nuke.yml`
-2. Get your workspace ID and replace mine in `.github/workflows/payload.json`
-3. Configure a schedule, mine is ever day at 10:00 PM + on demand
+1. Configure a [schedule](./.github/workflows/destroy.yml), mine is ever day at 10:00 PM + on demand
-4. Add some secrets to the Github Repo:

-- `AWS_ACCESS_KEY_ID`: Either use the same Access key as for Terraform or generate a new one
-- `AWS_SECRET_ACCESS_KEY`: Either use the same Access key as for Terraform or generate a new one
-- `TFC_TOKEN`: Create a user-token in Terraform Cloud
+2. Creata a user-token in Terraform Cloud and add it to the Repository secrets as `TFC_TOKEN`